 Requires each university to post on its website specified data on budget, revenue, expenditures, and employee compensation, as well as university performance data, information on transfer policies and opportunities for high school students to earn college credit, collective bargaining agreements, benefit plans, and audits.
-Allows budget director to withhold payments for noncompliance.
+Allows State Budget Director to withhold payments for noncompliance.